 Clarification and Guidance

-If you are a supervisor who would like guidance on the technology proficiencies included in the job descriptions of individuals in your department, please contact James Fadden by email or calendar invite.
+If you are a supervisor who would like guidance on including technology proficiencies in job descriptions of individuals in your department, please contact James Fadden by email or calendar invite.